RabbitSnore/CLIMR/README.md

 straightforward way to do this is to clone this repository into an RStudio project.
-[This webpage](https://resources.github.com/whitepapers/github-and-rstudio/) has information about how to clone repositories in R Studio.
-Once you have cloned the repository, open the project in R Studio, and run the following code:
+[This webpage](https://resources.github.com/whitepapers/github-and-rstudio/) has information about how to clone repositories in RStudio.
+Once you have cloned the repository, open the project in RStudio, and run the following code:

 > `source("CLIMR_build-project.R")`